 - The brand was overconfident because of its success in other countries

-- It overlooked many critical cultural insights of Indian market.
+- It overlooked many critical cultural insights of the Indian market.

 Here are the reasons which led to the failure of Kellogs in India